What do you think of when you think of Thanksgiving? Personally, I think of a giant spread of food. 🍽 😋

 Show off your arts and crafts skills by drawing your best hand turkey!
 Remember to write what you’re thankful for on each of your fingers, and why not vote on who has the funniest or most heartwarming drawing?

-At Bonusly, we’ve had a lot of fun anonymously sending in baby pictures and trying to match them to their adult counterparts! 👼
+At Bonusly, we’ve had a lot of fun sharing baby pictures anonymously and trying to match them to their adult counterparts! 👼

-Similarly, how someone loads up their Thanksgiving plate can tell a lot about a person.
-Is it beautifully plated, or piled on?
+Similarly, how someone loads up their Thanksgiving plate can tell us a lot about them.
+Is their food beautifully plated or piled on?
 Turkey or ham?
 What does a vegan plate look like?
 Or is green bean casserole the only vegetable on their plate?
 (Me.
 That’s my plate.)

 Make it a fun game to encourage team bonding!